dottxt-ai/outlines/docs/cookbook/prompting-techniques/demonstration-ensembling-dense.md

+---
+title: Demonstration Ensembling (DENSE)
+---

 # Demonstration Ensembling (DENSE)

 Demonstration Ensembling (DENSE) is a prompting technique that improves the performance of few-shot learning by creating multiple prompts, each containing a different subset of examples from the training data.
 The technique then aggregates the outputs from these multiple prompts to generate a final response.
 This approach helps reduce variance in the model's outputs and often improves overall accuracy, though at the cost of increased computation due to multiple model calls.

+Read more about this prompting technique [here](https://arxiv.org/abs/2406.06608).

 ## A worked example